nishant-pitta/Dysarthria-Detection/README.md

 ## License

-This project is for educational and research purposes.
-Add a formal license file before public release.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.